 Cognitive abilities are brain-based skills we need to carry out any task from the simplest to the most complex.
 They have more to do with the mechanisms of how we learn, remember, problem-solve, and pay attention rather than with any actual knowledge.
 For instance, answering the telephone involves at least: perception (hearing the ring tone), decision taking (answering or not), motor skill (lifting the receiver), language skills (talking and understanding language), social skills (interpreting tone of voice and interacting properly with another human being).

-The fields of neuropsychology, cognitive psychology, and thus cognitive training are based on the framework that cognition consists of different mental functions or cognitive abilities which are based on specific constellations of brain structures.
 In the table below, you can browse through the main brain functions involved in cognition.
-You will also find brain teasers that will help you challenge all the cognitive abilities described: Learn and have fun!
+You will also find brain teasers that will help you exercise the cognitive abilities described.
+Learn, and have fun!

 |Cognitive Ability/Brain Function

 |Attention||Ability to sustain concentration on a particular object, action, or thought.

 Ability to manage competing demands in our environment.Brain challenges: